MicrosoftDocs/sdk-api/sdk-api-src/content/audioenginebaseapo/nn-audioenginebaseapo-iaudiosystemeffects2.md

 <a href="https://msdn.microsoft.com/library/windows/hardware/dn659349">GetEffectsList</a>
 </td>
 <td align="left" width="63%">
-Gets the list of signal processing effects currently active and stores an event to be signaled if the list changes.
+The GetEffectsList method is used for retrieving the list of audio processing effects that are currently active, and stores an event to be signaled if the list changes.

 </td>
 </tr>
 </table>

-## -remarks

-APOs support <b>IAudioSystemEffects2</b> if they support signal processing modes and effects discovery.

-When an APO supports this interface, it must accept the <a href="https://msdn.microsoft.com/library/windows/hardware/dn659347">APOInitSystemEffects2</a> structure in its implementation of <a href="https://msdn.microsoft.com/library/windows/hardware/ff536510">IAudioProcessingObject::Initialize</a>.

 ## -see-also